The 'mob wife' aesthetic is in. But what about the vintage fur that comes with it?

 There are some furs he won't go near, particularly endangered cats like jaguars, which are sacred in Latin America.
 He once dealt a monkey fur coat and the backlash was enough to turn him off exotic furs.
 He occasionally receives negative comments online for selling fur, but doesn't get involved.

 Not everyone agrees that vintage fur is an ethical practice.
-PJ Smith, the director of fashion policy for The Humane Society, said that even wearing vintage fur can have harmful consequences: it implies that it is acceptable to wear fur, which normalizes the cruel and unnecessary practice in society.
+PJ Smith, the director of fashion policy for The Humane Society of the United States, said that even wearing vintage fur can have harmful consequences: it implies that it is acceptable to wear fur, which normalizes the cruel and unnecessary practice in society.

 "It's nearly impossible to know if that fur is used or not," he told NPR.
 "And that could lead to more animals being killed for the fur trade, because that could lead to further sales."